 However, mixtures are not automatically valuable in terms of nature and environmental conservation.
 Mixed stands can also be made up of tree species which do not correspond to the natural forest community or are not adapted to the site.

 Assessing the development

 The proportion of mixed forest in the total forested area has grown between 2002 and 2012.
 It rose from 54.9 % to 57.8 %.
 It is particularly encouraging that the percentage of stands with four or more tree species has increased from 24.4 % to 26.1 %

 This development shows that forestry is increasingly moving away from monocultures (pure stands).
 The percentage of the latter has fallen from 40.3 % to 37.3 % since 2002.
 The percentage of semi-natural pure stands has remained constant.

 The indicator values are based on the results of the second and third National Forest Inventories.
 Here ‘forest’ is essentially defined as ‘[...] every piece of ground stocked with forest plants irrespective of the information in the land register or similar registers.’
-This definition and detailed descriptions of the methods are given in a working report by the Thünen Institute (Schmitz et al. 2008) and the ‘Aufnahmeanweisung für die dritte Bundeswaldinventur’ (BMELV and vTI 2011, in German only).
+This definition and detailed descriptions of the methods are given in a working report by the Thünen Institute (Schmitz et al. 2008, in German only) and the ‘Aufnahmeanweisung für die dritte Bundeswaldinventur’ (BMELV and vTI 2011, in German only).

 More detailed information: 'Strukturvielfalt der Wälder' (in German only).